openvinotoolkit/model_server/docs/python_support/reference.md

 #### Error handling

 Signaling that something went wrong should be done by throwing an exception.
-When model server catches exception from `initialize` it cleans up all Python resources in the graph (including those belonging to the correctly loaded nodes) and sets the whole graph in invalid state.
+When model server catches exception from `initialize` it cleans up all Python resources in the graph (including those belonging to the correctly loaded nodes) and sets the whole graph in unavailable state.

 **Note**: Run Model Server with `--log_level DEBUG` parameter to get information about errors in the server logs.